 This classifies as flight delay and you have the right to get compensation.

-The flight departed 3 hours late but reached the destination country less than 2 hours 59 minutes late.
-What happens?
+What if the flight departed 3 hours late but was less than 3 hours late?

 You have no right to file a compensation claim.
 It’s the arrival that matters, not the departure.